Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 4

 * Ship gems + fish.
-(But save any Chubs for eating.)
+(But save any Chubs for eating and one of each bundle fish.)
 * Water.
-* If you don't have 50 wood, chop up to 50 wood.
+* If you don't have 100 wood, chop up to 100 wood.
 (Remember to take your Scythe while chopping to clear grass.)
-* Craft a Chest, and put it in storage.
 * Fish at the mountain lake until 2 AM, then pass out.
 * At the end of the day, you should get:
   * Fishing 6 --> ?